shoma-mano/maests/README.md

 npx maests e2e/sampleFlow.ts
 ```

+## 🚨 Trouble Shooting

+Most of the issues are caused by Maestro itself rather than this library.
+You can still check the YAML files that Maestro generated in the "maests" folder.
+I'll also provide solutions for common Maestro issues later.

 ## ⭐️ Contributing

 This package is currently under active development, and we welcome contributions from everyone!